srozemuller/rozemuller_blog/content/blog/2024-07-08-intune-ring-update-device-strategy-automated/index.md

 type: "regular"
 url: automated-device-group-management-for-microsoft-intune-update-rings-using-powerShell
 ---
 Testing settings and updates in Microsoft Intune is a good idea.
-Many Intune administrators use a test group and Update Rings for this.
+Many Intune administrators use a test group and Deployment Rings for this.
 In the case of Windows Updates, administrators configure an update ring and assign a group to it.
 The group is filled with devices (I call it a device group).
 In this blog post, I will show you how to dynamically manage a device group in an automated way for your Intune update rings based on a user group.
 Let's call it dynamic device group management.

 {{< toc >}}

 ## Introduction
 Besides Update Rings, more and more device-based settings become available in Microsoft Intune.
-To test settings granularly, it is a good idea to scope new configurations to select a group of devices.
+To test settings granularly, it is a good idea to scope new configurations to select a group of devices and use Deployment Rings.

 So far so good, but what about managing those device groups?
 Because, it is a user that tests the settings, but the settings are applied to a device.
 In this blog post, I will show you how to manage a device group in an automated way for your update rings based on a user group.
 This blog post solves the problem that you have to manually manage the device group for your update rings.